 Best Practices

-Healthy Lakes & Rivers includes 5 simple and inexpensive best practices that improve habitat and water quality on your shoreland property.
+Healthy Lakes & Rivers includes five simple and inexpensive best practices on your property that

 We encourage do-it-yourselfers to use these practices but have also created a Wisconsin Department of Natural Resources (DNR) Healthy Lakes & Rivers grant for funding assistance.
-A requirement of grant-funded projects is a signed contract stating the shoreland property owner will maintain the project for at least 10-years.
+A requirement of grant-funded projects is a signed contract stating the shoreland property owner will maintain the project for at least 10 years.

 Fish Sticks